-Schedule E is used by the shareholder to report income or loss from the S corporation as provided to the shareholder on Schedule K-1.
+Schedule E (Form 1040) is used by the shareholder to report income or loss from the S corporation as provided to the shareholder on Schedule K-1 (Form 1120-S).
 Losses from S corporations are limited to the shareholder's basis.
-Other separately stated items from Schedule K-1 are reported on various forms and schedules of the shareholder's Form 1040.
+Other separately stated items from Schedule K-1 (Form 1120-S) are reported on various forms and schedules of the shareholder's Form 1040.

 This brochure contains general information for taxpayers and should not be relied upon as the only source of authority.
 Taxpayers should seek professional tax advice for more information.

-Copyright © 2015 Tax Materials, Inc. All Rights Reserved Unreimbursed business expenses paid by an S corporation shareholder are deductible as employee business expenses, subject to the 2% AGI limitation, only if the corporation has a resolution or policy requiring payment of the expense.
+Copyright © 2020 Tax Materials, Inc. All Rights Reserved

+For tax years 2018 through 2025, unreimbursed business expenses paid by an S corporation shareholder are not deductible as employee business expenses.

-Estimated Tax-Form 1040ES, Estimated Tax for Individuals
+Estimated Tax-Form 1040-ES, Estimated Tax for Individuals